-Family Assessments Findings reasons for child placement as per the family perspective lack of access to inclusive education lack of financial resources
+Family Assessments Findings - reasons for child placement as per the family perspective lack of financial resources

+INSIGHT 5

+PIVOTAL

-INSIGHT 5 PIVOTAL ROLE OF INCLUSIVE EDUCATION SERVICES
+ROLE OF

-Inclusive education services have made it possible for many families to stay together.
+INCLUSIVE

+EDUCATION

+SERVICES

+Inclusive

+education

+services have

+made it

+possible for

+many

+families to

+stay

+together.

 However, the provision of inclusive education remains unequal across the country, especially for children with severe disabilities.